 For safety and security reasons, drop off of tax payment is not available.
 Please mail in payment or use our online system.
 Cash will not be accepted through the mail.

 Woburn, MA 01888-4110

-*A copy of the bill MUST be included with the payment.*
+*A copy of the original bill MUST be included with the payment.*

-If you need a copy of the bill that was sent in the mail, please request one via email.
+If you do not have a copy of the bill that was mailed in July, you may request one via email.